-Accenture’s global Procurement organization uses SAP Ariba solutions to manage more than $5 billion of spend every year.
-Accenture’s Procurement and global IT organizations made the strategic decision several years ago to move Accenture’s on-premise SAP Ariba instance to SAP Ariba Buying and Invoicing Software-as-a-Service (SaaS), supporting Accenture’s IT strategy to be platform powered, cloud first and intelligence driven.
+Accenture has the technology and human ingenuity to turn any kind of change into meaningful impact.
+Our global Procurement organization uses SAP Ariba solutions to manage more than $5 billion of spend every year.
+We and our global IT organization made the strategic decision several years ago to move Accenture’s on-premise SAP Ariba instance to SAP Ariba Buying and Invoicing Software-as-a-Service (SaaS), supporting Accenture’s IT strategy to be platform powered, cloud first, and intelligence driven.

 “We are transforming procurement into an intelligent portal solution that guides people to the right channels, seamlessly and intelligently.”

 An expanded program team deployed SAP Ariba Buying and Invoicing, devoting six months on the initial go-live followed by a 12-month global deployment to more than 60 countries.
-They used the Accenture SAP Cloud Platform Center of Excellence assets, agile methodology and cloud experience.
-They also made high reuse of SAP Ariba-specific process documents, requirement templates and configurations, enabling them to stand up solutions quickly.
-A global design allowed the team to develop and deploy 80 percent of the solution in the first deployment and greatly accelerate subsequent deployments.
+They used the Accenture SAP Cloud Platform Center of Excellence assets, agile methodology, and cloud experience.
+They also made high reuse of SAP Ariba-specific process documents, requirement templates, and configurations, enabling them to stand up solutions quickly.
+A global design allowed the team to develop and deploy 80 percent of the solution in the first deployment and greatly accelerated subsequent deployments.

 This shift allows more procurement professionals to engage in activities that drive additional business value, from managing the supplier and contract life cycle, to innovating with ecosystem partners, to promoting greater sustainability.
 With this shift in focus, the organization rebranded itself to Procurement Plus to reflect the fact that it is no longer simply a back-office, spend management function.

 Key areas of focus of Accenture’s Procurement Plus journey include: